jackiec1998/trump-and-epstein/notes.md

 > Lex Fridman: There's a moment were you had some hesitation about Epstein, releasing some of the documents on Epstein.
 Why the hesitation?
 >
 > Trump: I don't think I had...
 I mean, I'm not involved.
-I never went tohis island, fortunately.
+I never went to his island, fortunately.
 But a lot of people did.
 >
 > Lex Fridman: Why do you think so many smart, powerful people allowed him to get so close?
 >